 (In alchemy, the “Prima Materia”, or the starting point of the Great Work, was often described as “filth” or “dung.”).

-NOTES to CONTINUE with the scroll
+Notes to start with the scroll

 I cannot wait to start at the old abandoned station and see if I can take a direct rubbing of the wall.
 The cracks and flakes will create an intricate, map-like texture that mirrors the geography of the Swartland.